paolofinelli/MasterTheses/README.md

 10) Machine learning applications to nuclear physics: see the folder

-11) Collective modes and quantum phase transitions in nuclei:
+11) Collective modes and quantum phase transitions in nuclei: see the folder